 No. Given good situations, photographs can turn out well quite easily but if it's a bad situation, photographers may need additional or better equipment.

 However, if time doesn't permit or if the photographers have to move around (especially, during an event), he may not be able to set up additional lighting.
 For example, if the event is scheduled around noon time and in the open area, the sun will be shining harshly from the top angle and thus bad shadows will be casted on the faces.
 Since it's an event shoot, the photographer cannot set up his lighting and carry it all over the place.
 Even if an assistant is willing to carry the lighting around and can help to change the setting of the light as when necessary, the photographer won't be able to take natural snapshot with the attention.

 This is why I always try to find out more about the shoots from clients to do necessary planning and provide suggestions, as to increase the chance of getting good photographs.
 Of course, there are some clients who are less concerned because they expect photographers to do wonders given any situation.

 When you pay for a shoot, you aren't paying for just the few hours of the photographer's time.

 A photographer has to spend 10s of thousand dollars to buy his equipment, which will wear and tear.
 He has to spend time to discuss with you and plan for the shoot (what to bring and how to shoot).
-He has to spend time to travel with the heavy and bulky equipment.
+He has to spend time and effort to travel, set up and dismantle the heavy and bulky equipment.
 He needs to move around and uses his creativity and experience during the shoot.
 Most importantly, after the shoot, he needs to spend days to process your photos.
 Therefore, if you're paying for two-hour of shoot, don't assume you are only paying for the two hours of services.